KevinMilacki/express-backend/README.md

 This was designed to do all backend calls needed for the React app to function.
 ---

-To clone repo, then in project file run npm install to install of dependencies.
+To clone repo, then in project file run `npm install` to install of dependencies.

-You need to be running Node.js v18.16.1 or better for the app to function Once all dependecies are installed run node index.js to start service.
+You need to be running Node.js v18.16.1 or better for the app to function Once all dependecies are installed run `node index.js` to start service. a .env file with the appropriate API keys will need to be added to this for it to function properly.